7th January 1978

 Chelsea’s ability to snatch defeat from the jaws of victory soon resurfaces.
 In a pleasing rerun of 1970 we draw Burnley at home in the 4th round but the game is postponed as Nick’s dad speeds towards White City & we don’t join an apparently sizeable invasion of Chelsea fans at Highbury for the Arsenal – Wolves tie, where the visitors’ centre half Bob Hazell causes a post-match storm by accusing Arsenal players of racially abusing him.
 Walker has managed to undermine his growing on pitch reputation by appearing in court after an embarrassing off pitch indiscretion which follows him around for the rest of his career.
 The Burnley game is finally played 3 days later & The Shed teases him rather more fondly than any away crowd ever do from now on as he warms up with Ray Lewington.
 I swear it’s the only time I’ve seen a footballer blush under floodlights.
 Chelsea manage to concede a goal in the first minute from a free kick (despite kicking off!) but bully Burnley for the rest of the game & run out 6-2 winners.
 Walker scores a beauty & Peter Bonetti shakes hands with Burnley striker Steve Kindon immediately after the latter’s late consolation goal, the only time I’ve ever seen a goalkeeper do this on a football pitch.
 The second win over Liverpool aside, the season fell apart from there, a 5th round defeat to a Peter Kitchen inspired Orient followed by a long, desperate run of defeats that were a feature of this era.
 Relegation was avoided but the trapdoor beckoned with a vengeance once again the following season, with inevitable consequences.

 At some point in the mid 1990’s, a decade & a half after the events of January 1978, I see my chief tormentor in a drab local shopping centre.
 He is wearing an Aston Villa shirt, doubtless via a Blackburn Rovers phase & prior to a flirtation with Keegan era Newcastle.
 I suppose it is possible that Chelsea have entered his radar since, which would be hilarious.
 He reminds me of two other school friends, who had paper rounds with the same newsagent.
-They stole a couple of boxes of Panini football stickers from their employer, disappearing off to the nearby woods to hide their ill-gotten gains.
+They stole several boxes of Panini football stickers from their employer, disappearing off to the nearby woods to hide their ill-gotten gains.
 God alone knows how many duplicates of Austria’s Helmut Koglberger they ended up with because I had at least a dozen from buying them one pack at a time over the counter.
 I do know one thing though.
 They never got the set & were left feeling slightly unfulfilled.
 You often are when you cheat.

 There was a lot of rain between January 1978 & the Di Matteo induced rainbow of the FA Cup triumph of 1997, but that only made the enjoyment all the sweeter when it arrived.
-Modern Chelsea fans who rush onto social media & radio phone ins with their knee jerk responses to any dip in form might like to reflect on that too, especially those who had Antonio Conte sacked after the dismal defeat at Arsenal last season.
+Modern Chelsea fans who rush on to social media & radio phone ins with their knee jerk responses to any dip in form might like to reflect on that too, especially those who had Antonio Conte sacked after the dismal defeat at Arsenal last season.
 I never did learn to hide my support of Chelsea, to widespread hilarity on occasions.
 What do I wear to an Undertones gig at The Birmingham Odeon in 1980, shortly after a resounding 5-1 defeat to promotion rivals Birmingham City?
 My Chelsea shirt of course.
 Not a sensible choice, but I believed, like some deluded sporting Moonie, that I supported the best club in the world, even when all the available evidence suggested that was rather a long way from the truth.
 It’s a lot closer now, but I don’t regret the dog days spent on bleak terraces.
 They also serve who watched the reserves at Oxford in ’78 or the ZDS tie against Swindon in ’91.
 Oxford United no longer play at The Manor Ground, moving to a soulless, three-sided, flat pack hell hole named after their then owner a decade or so ago, a resolutely charmless figure who presumably bought it in a B&Q sale, & continues to own it 10 years after he sold the club.
 The Manor itself is now a hospital, which is at least better than chintzy apartments or a car park, the fate of other sports stadiums of my youth.
 There was a period of resentment, when I would look at various Johnny-come-lately types at Stamford Bridge & have my own footballing equivalent of ‘I fought the war for the likes of you sonny’ moments.
 Ultimately, it led me to relinquish my season ticket but that’s another story & I feel differently now.
 Let people enjoy football, Chelsea & Stamford Bridge as it is now, it shouldn’t be preserved as a shrine to earlier generations of supporters.
 Which is not to suggest that the past does not matter, or should be forgotten.
 The important thing is that unlike less fortunate supporters, Chelsea fans now look likely to see the club stay in its spiritual home forever.
 This upsets egotistical media bores like Danny Baker & local resident Henry Blofeld, united in their mutual antipathy to Chelsea on the self adoring former’s radio programme a few years back.
 Blofeld was especially resentful about his Saturday afternoons being disturbed by blue clad oiks.
 A word to the wise Blowers.
 Chelsea have been around since 1905.
 It only feels like you have.
 Those who once paid to get into cold, unwelcoming football grounds with no agenda other than to follow their team deserve better than the scorn of these smug, overfed, pampered twerps.
 People like that fellow in the raincoat with the umbrella at The Manor.
 He may have had a limited match day vocabulary but he had the perfect word to sum up the likes of Baker & Blofeld.